Agtheo09/robot-autotuner-ftc/README.md

 # Installation
 ## Step 1: Download the repository ZIP file
+Extract the .zip file somewhere that you like to store it.
 ## Step 2: Install the required libraries for the project
 Open the command line/terminal in your repo/folder and run the following command:
 ```pip install -r requirements.txt```